Open Accessibility Menu

 Recent National/Regional Responsibilities:

-• Member of Collaborative on Healing and Renewal in Medicine (CHARM) workgroup in collaboration with the Alliance for Academic Internal Medicine (AAIM)
+• Member of Collaborative on Healing and Renewal in Medicine (CHARM) for GME in collaboration with the Alliance for Academic Internal Medicine (AAIM)

 Selected Presentations/Publications: